HARIHARANS24/HARIHARANS24/README.md

 🚀 **About Me**

-Tech enthusiast with a B.Tech in Artificial Intelligence and Data Science from India.
+Tech professional with a B.Tech in Artificial Intelligence and Data Science from India.
 Specializes in Full-Stack Development, Data Science & Analytics, and AI/ML.
 Experienced in building scalable web applications and intelligent systems using React.js, Spring Boot, Flask, PostgreSQL, and AWS.
 Focus areas include software engineering, machine learning workflows, API development, and cloud-based deployment.

 ---